 You can choose the exclusion on a return filed after the periods described above, provided you owe no federal income tax after taking the exclusion into account.

-If you owe federal income tax after taking the foreign earned income exclusion into account and the IRS discovers that you failed to choose the exclusion, you must request a private letter ruling under Income Tax Regulation 301.9100-3 and according to the instructions contained in the very first Revenue Procedure issued by the Internal Revenue Service every year.
+If you owe federal income tax after taking the exclusion into account and the IRS discovers that you failed to choose the exclusion, you must request a private letter ruling under Income Tax Regulation 301.9100-3 and according to the instructions contained in the first Revenue Procedure issued by the IRS each year.

-Once you choose to exclude your foreign earned income or housing amount, that choice remains in effect for that year and all later years unless you revoke it.
+Once you choose to exclude your foreign earned income and/or your foreign housing costs, that choice remains in effect for that year and all later years unless you revoke it.
+See Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad for instructions on how to revoke the election and the associated effects.

 Foreign Tax Credit

-Once you choose to exclude either foreign earned income or foreign housing costs, you cannot take a foreign tax credit for taxes on income you exclude.
-If you do take the foreign tax credit, one or both of the choices may be considered revoked.
-However, you can choose to take the foreign tax credit on any amount of foreign income which has not been excluded under the foreign earned income exclusion or the foreign housing exclusion.
+Once you choose to exclude foreign earned income and/or foreign housing costs, you cannot take a foreign tax credit for taxes on income you excluded or could have excluded.
+If you do, one or both choices may be considered revoked.
+However, you can choose to take a foreign tax credit on any amount of foreign earned income that exceeds the amounts you excluded under the foreign earned income exclusion and/or the foreign housing exclusion.

 Note: This page contains one or more references to the Internal Revenue Code (IRC), Treasury Regulations, court cases, or other official tax guidance.
 References to these legal authorities are included for the convenience of those who would like to read the technical reference material.
 To access the applicable IRC sections, Treasury Regulations, or other official tax guidance, visit the Tax Code, Regulations, and Official Guidance page.
 To access any Tax Court case opinions issued after September 24, 1995, visit the Opinions Search page of the United States Tax Court.